asmega/logput/README.md

 Start your rails server as normal in the set environment.
 Navigate to /logput e.g. [http://localhost:3000/logput](http://localhost:3000/logput)

+## Environment Variable Overrides

+It is possible to overide the location of the log files by using the following environment variables:

+* `LOG_NAME` - The name of the log file, e.g. `development` - `.log` will be appended to this.
+If unset logput will try to use `RAILS_ENV` or `RACK_ENV` as a fallback
+* `LOG_LOCATION_DIR` - The directory where the log file is located, e.g. `logs` - a `/` will be added when combined with the log name.

+The overrides will only be used if both are present (or the fallbacks in the case of the log name).

 ## Contributing

 1. Fork it